ResearchOS/dagpiler/docs/Packaging/toml_files.md

 ```

 ### Process
 Process type runnables are the most frequent runnable type.
-They process and transform data, and are the only type that has output variables.
+They process and transform data, and are the only Runnable type that has output variables.
 Inputs are identified by name, similar to keyword arguments available in most languages.
-As there are no named outputs, output variables are specified in a list in the same order that they are output.
+As multiple outputs are typically identified by their ordering, output variables are specified in a list (in the same order that they are output).

 ```toml
 [runnable_name]